seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 What harm a wind too great at sea might do.
 I should not see the sandy hour-glass run,
 But I should think of shallows and of flats,
-And see my wealthy Andrew dock’d in sand,
+And see my wealthy Andrew dock'd in sand,
 Vailing her high-top lower than her ribs
 To kiss her burial.
 Should I go to church
 And see the holy edifice of stone,
 And not bethink me straight of dangerous rocks,
-Which touching but my gentle vessel’s side,
+Which touching but my gentle vessel's side,
 Would scatter all her spices on the stream,
 Enrobe the roaring waters with my silks,
 And, in a word, but even now worth this,